At the University of New Hampshire, Peter T. Paul College of Business and Economics, every first-year student as to go through FIRE.

 What Alumni Say:

 “I had a Marketing Capstone where we worked with the EPA to help build a campaign to spread awareness of healthy and clean products that were allergy sensitive and environmentally friendly.
 We went onsite to the EPA and worked with them to build the campaign, implement it and present it at the end of senior year.
-I also was credited for 2 internships, working 20 hours a week at a SaaS tech company and wrote a 20 page thesis on how my current learning in the classroom at the time applied to the internship and the different skills I learned in the corporate world that I would apply in my future career.” – Class of 2016 alum
+I also was credited for 2 internships, working 20 hours a week at a SaaS tech company and wrote a 20-page thesis on how my current learning in the classroom at the time applied to the internship and the different skills I learned in the corporate world that I would apply in my future career.” – Recent Alumni

-“I wrote my senior capstone on AirBnB.
-Through the project, I learned everything about AirBnb from their culture to whether or not the pre-IPO company was over/undervalued depending on their product offerings and market strategy.
-It was the first full-company analysis that I ever performed, and it was a tremendous learning experience.” – Class of 2016 alum
+“I wrote my senior capstone on Airbnb.
+Through the project, I learned everything about Airbnb from their culture to whether or not the pre-IPO company was over/undervalued depending on their product offerings and market strategy.
+It was the first full-company analysis that I ever performed, and it was a tremendous learning experience.” – Recent Alumni

-“As part of the UNH University Honors Program, and Honors in Major Program, I completed a senior thesis.
+“As part of the UNH University Honors Program and Honors in Major Program, I completed a senior thesis.
 For several semesters leading up to the project, I was able to have meaningful conversations with professors outside of class, which helped me narrow down the topics I was interested in.
 During my senior year, I worked closely with my thesis advisor to conduct academic research on my topic.
-In the spring I presented at the school’s Undergraduate Research Conference (URC), and handed in a final report to my advisor.
+In the spring I presented at the school’s Undergraduate Research Conference (URC) and handed in a final report to my advisor.
 Although presenting at the URC and turning a final report felt like great accomplishments, the most valuable part of the experience were all the conversations I had with various professors leading up to my senior year.
 I still think back to those meetings and find myself interested in the topics we discussed.
-I can see myself drawing on those conversations in the future as I look to make my next career moves.” – Class of 2016 alum
+I can see myself drawing on those conversations in the future as I look to make my next career moves.” – Recent Alumni

 Where The Class of 2018 Went To Work: